latolukasz/beeorm-doc/docs/README.md

 - title: Centralised access to data
   details: Uses MySQL for relational data, ClickHouse for time series data, Redis with search module for in-memory database, message broker and full text search.
 - title: Scales data horizontally
   details: Scale your data by adding additional machine, not a better one.
-With this ORM it's even simpler you may think.
+With BeeORM it's even simpler you may think.
 footer: MIT Licensed | Copyright © 2021-present Łukasz Lato
 ---